rmsairlock/Airlock-Mitre-Attack-Research/Airlock-Mitre-Mapping.md

 Device registration.
 MDM/identity plane.

 ### T1098.007 - Additional Local or Domain Groups
-**Yes** 🟢 | blocklist-metarule | Testable: yes

-net.exe used for group manipulation.
-Restrictable via blocklist metarule for non-admins.

-**Test:** Metarule: original_filename 'net' AND user NOT admin -> blocks net group/localgroup manipulation.

-**Limitations:** PowerShell AD cmdlets still available if PS is trusted for the user.
+**No** ⚪ | none

+Adding users to groups is an identity operation. net.exe is used by standard users for drive mapping and other legitimate operations - blocklisting it causes operational issues.
+PowerShell AD cmdlets and direct LDAP/API calls can perform the same operation.

 ### T1112 - Modify Registry
 **No** ⚪ | none